constantin-b/vimeotheque/readme.txt.md

 If you would like to create video posts from hidden Vimeo videos you will need [Vimeotheque PRO](https://vimeotheque.com/?utm_source=wordpressorg&utm_medium=readme&utm_campaign=vimeo-lite-plugin-readme "Vimeotheque - Vimeo WordPress plugin").

-= How do I import more than one tag per video spost? =

-Again, this is a PRO feature.
-You will need [Vimeotheque PRO](https://vimeotheque.com/?utm_source=wordpressorg&utm_medium=readme&utm_campaign=vimeo-lite-plugin-readme "Vimeo WordPress plugin") to do this.

 = How do I import video image as post featured image? =

 For each video post created by the plugin you have the option in post edit screen to import the video image as post featured image.
 The option is available in "Featured Image" metabox, just click the button "Import Video image" and the plugin will take care of the rest.